Wednesday, November 21, 2012

 The food will always taste a little bit different.
 The wine and spirits will become more comforting and the prayer more meaningful as we discover that old traditions died with the passing of the ones we loved.
 Now, like the pilgrims before us, we seek new territory to find new meaning in life's silver lining before we finish the glass of wine that is half full.

 They say time and distance will heal the loss of losing your loved ones.
-And that your emotional wounds will close, mending the fences of heartache that escaped from your chest cavity, so that the rejuvenated lining will trap love in and in time that love can rebuild the inner walls of your heart.
-But as the hole closes the blood that flooded out of your body through your tears and emotional distress still has not returned to fill the voids in your ailing heart.
+And that your emotional wounds will close, mending the fences of heartache that escaped from your chest cavity so that the rejuvenated lining will trap love in and, in time, that love can rebuild the inner walls of your heart.
+But as the hole closes, the blood that flooded out of your body through your tears and emotional distress still has not returned to fill the voids in your ailing heart.

 Death continues to sting you.
-The pain of the past years loss breaks your spirit like a crashing waterfall on the rocks below, as your soul gasps for its life blood.
-You can only hope that those memories will later stop stinging the brain and start stimulating your will to get better, and bring you peace in your time of darkness.
+The pain of the past years' loss breaks your spirit like a crashing waterfall on the rocks below as your soul gasps for its lifeblood.
+You can only hope that those memories will later stop stinging the brain and start stimulating your will to get better and bring you peace in your time of darkness.

 As the wind escapes your diaphragm.
 The weight of death throws your torso to the ground while the rest of your body is bent at the knees.
-You’re too weak to sit up so you just flatten yourself out and lay there.
+You're too weak to sit up, so you just flatten yourself out and lay there.
 Your face has its lips to the ground as the heavy breathing pushes the dirt and small pieces of rock outwards.
 The asphalt acts as a barrier to your breath and pushes your moist air back at your facial skin as you lie there like a fish out of water.

 As I breathe again, I am thankful for them in my life.

-They are my life blood that pushes me forward, when I’d rather not move and I am thankful they have the wheels to move me.
-They are the air in my lungs that refreshes me and I am thankful they have the oxygen to supply me.
-My wife gave me these two gifts of life and I am forever thankful for that because their presence restores my vitality and I am thankful everyday that they provide the spark that I need to start my day.
-Their laughter is rushing back into my lungs, inflating my crushed heart with loving air and I am thankful for the time I have with them.
-They are here with me this Thanksgiving holiday and I am thankful.
-God, I am thankful.
-I am thankful.
-I am thankful.
+They are the lifeblood that pushes me forward when I'd instead not move, and I am thankful they have the wheels to move me.
+They are the air in my lungs that refreshes me, and I am grateful they have the oxygen to supply me.
+My wife gave me these two gifts of life.
+I am forever thankful for that because their presence restores my vitality.
+I am grateful every day that they provide the spark that I need to start my day.
+Their laughter rushes back into my lungs, inflating my crushed heart with loving air.
+I am thankful for the time I have spent with them.
+They are here with me this Thanksgiving holiday, and I am grateful.

 Based on a work at christopherfusaro.blogspot.com.